Lifesaving Precautions You’ll Need to Take for Safe Tank Cleaning Procedures

 • Is not designed for continuous employee activity

-In includes, of course, examples of relevant safety equipment and procedures:
+It also includes examples of relevant safety equipment and procedures:

 • Gas or oxygen measuring device

-• Ventilation equipment (see below) and breathing equipment
+• Ventilation equipment and breathing equipment

-• Lighting (see below)
+• Lighting

-• Protective clothing, masks, goggles etc
+• Protective clothing (masks, goggles etc…)

 • Harness